-It's 5 452 members and half-billion dollars in assets under management make the NBP the most important First Nations defined benefits pension plan in Canada.
+With more then 6 000 members and more then a billion dollars in assets under management, the NBP is the most important First Nations defined benefits pension plan in Canada.

 The Plan itself is a defined benefit plan that foresees the accumulation of a guaranteed pension calculated on the basis of years of participation of each employee member.
 This pension plan offers different forms of coverage upon retirement and in the event of disability.
 The accumulation of years of participation also ensures family members of an annual income upon the death of a member.